JasperWind/azure-docs/articles/active-directory/saas-apps/bynder-tutorial.md

 In this section, you test your Azure AD single sign-on configuration using the Access Panel.

 When you click the Bynder tile in the Access Panel, you should be automatically signed in to the Bynder for which you set up SSO.
 For more information about the Access Panel, see [Introduction to the Access Panel](https://docs.microsoft.com/azure/active-directory/active-directory-saas-access-panel-introduction).

+### Configure a role claim for Bynder
+In this section, you add information about roles you can assign your users to in Azure and sent these assigned roles in the claim to Bynder.

+Configuring Azure to send assigned user roles in the claim to Bynder is described in this article: https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-enterprise-app-role-management
+For Bynder to be able to map the attribute values to the permission profiles and/or user groups, it is a requirement that the attributename that contains this information is set to 'group'.

+The values that are in this attribute should be communicated to your contact at bynder, so they can map these to the corresponding permission profile/user group.

+Once the configuration on both sides is completed, it is recommended to test the mapping, by assigning a test user to the roles in azure and see if they are assigned to the corresponding permission profile/user group in Bynder when loggin in with Single Sign On.

 ## Additional Resources